orbisius/orbisius-child-theme-creator/readme.txt

 == Changelog ==

+= 1.4.4 =
+* Made the plugin more compatibible with php v5.2.
+Why those hosting companies don't upgrade?

 = 1.4.3 =
 * Removed some of the info about other plugins
 * Using old way of defining arrays e.g. array() and not [] because some hosts still run old php :(